caltechlibrary/corsproxy/admin/README.md

 If all goes well, a `node` process should be running under the user credentials of `corsproxy`.
 Log output should also appear in a new log file located at `/var/log/corsproxy/corsproxy.log`, but it will also get printed to `/var/log/messages`.
 If log output is _only_ printed in `/var/log/messages`, something has gone wrong.

+If things do not go well, inspect the log messages and try to determine if there is a configuration problem or a permissions problem.
+One of the sources for permissions problems is SELinux: you may find that the service simply refuses to run due to file access errors even when you have checked the permissions of all the files and directories.
+If that happens, check the value of the variable `SELINUX` in `/etc/selinux/config`: if it is `enforcing`, then you will have to take additional steps to let the system read the Corsproxy files and start the process, or else change the SELinux mode to `permissive`.
+(The latter will reduce the security of the system, so beware.)

 ### &#9316; Check that the service is running